Snowcone-Labs/iceblink/README.md

 - Environment variables
 - .env

-The database manages itself, and you do not have to run migrations, nor create the file.
+The database manages itself, and you do not have to run migrations nor create the file.